simon-bourne/rust-bandit-lang/Language.md

 `.` is used for resolving scopes, not function composition.
 Function composition is `second <| first` or `first |> second`

-`.` can resolve field names and trait methods from values, and make something into a mutable reference.
+`.` can resolve field names and trait methods from values, and make something into a reference (e.g. `x.mut`).

 ## Relevant Types